 - Insurance statements

-Additionally, often times the most influential terms and clauses in any employment contract are the ones that are not present.
-With the advent of productivity based employment agreements it is imperative that any provider have an employment agreement reviewed before it is executed.
+Additionally, often the most influential terms and clauses in any employment contract are the ones that are not present.
+The advent of productivity-based employment agreements.
+Any provider must have an employment agreement reviewed before the execution.
 Attorney Robert Chelle has practical experience drafting and reviewing provider contracts for nearly every specialty.

-The financial benefits gained from having your contract reviewed and negotiated by an experienced healthcare attorney far outweigh the costs associated with a review.
+The financial benefits gained from having your contract reviewed and negotiated by an experienced healthcare attorney, outweigh the review cost.
 You are a valuable resource, and you should be treated and respected as such.
-Chelle Law will personally dedicate his time to make sure that your are fully protected and will assist you in the contract process so that your interests are fairly represented.
+Attorney Robert Chelle will personally dedicate his time to ensure you are fully protected.
+Assist you in the contract process to fairly represent your interest.

 Every contract is unique.
 However, nearly all contracts for health care providers should contain several essential terms.
-If these essential terms in the contract are not spelled out in contracts, disputes can arise when there is a disagreement between the parties as to the details of the specific term.
-For instance, if the provider is expecting to work Monday through Thursday and the employer is expecting the provider to work Monday through Friday, but the specific workdays are absent from the Agreement; who prevails?
+Suppose these crucial terms in the contract are not explicit in contracts.
+In that case, disputes can arise when there’s a disagreement between the parties regarding the specific term.
+For instance, if the provider is expecting to work Monday through Thursday.
+Then, an employer expects the provider to work Monday through Friday.
+Still, the specific workdays are absent from the Agreement.
+Who prevails?

 Physician Contract Checklist

 Spelling out the details of your job is crucial to avoid contract conflicts during the term of your employment.
 Below is a checklist of basic terms that contracts should contain (and a brief explanation of each term):

 - Practice Services Offered: What is the clinical patient care duties?
 Are you given time to review administrative tasks?
 How many patients are you expected to see (like in pediatrics)?

 - Outside Activities: Are you permitted to pursue moonlighting or locum tenens opportunities?
 Do you need permission from the employer before you accept those practice-related positions?